First-of-its-Kind Major in Behavioral Economics

 To meet this demand, Carnegie Mellon University has created the first and only undergraduate major in behavioral economics.
-The bachelor of arts degree in behavioral economics, policy and organizations (BEPO) will train students to apply psychological insights to human behavior to explain and predict economic decision-making.
+The bachelor of science degree in behavioral economics (formerly the bachelor of arts in behavioral economics, policy and organizations) trains students to apply psychological insights to human behavior to explain and predict economic decision-making.

-Faculty teaching BEPO classes are renowned in a wide range of areas, including gender discrimination in the workplace, negotiation, barriers to enrolling in social service programs, behavioral game theory, risk taking in financial markets, psychology of curiosity, unethical behavior and many others.
+Faculty teaching behavioral economics classes are renowned in a wide range of areas, including gender discrimination in the workplace, negotiation, barriers to enrolling in social service programs, behavioral game theory, risk taking in financial markets, psychology of curiosity, unethical behavior and many others.